jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_fragmentedindexes.md

 The number of pages in the index (partition).

-## Playback

-{% include note.html content="When in Playback, history will not be displayed for the Fragmented Indexes grid." %}

-## How to defragment an index

-1. Select an index to defragment and click **Generate Defragmentation Script**.
-2. Use SQL Server Management Studio to schedule a job to run this script during a quiet period.
+## Using the Fragmented Indexes grid

+### Data collection
+The data for this grid is collected once a day and stored in the Playback Database.

-{% include note.html content="Execution of this script could put significant load on the SQL Server." %}
+{% include note.html content="To re-collect the data now, select the criteria and click **Collect now**.
+This could put significant load on the SQL Server.
+It is advisable to collect fragmentation information during a quiet period." %}

+### Collection criteria definitions
+The criteria by which data is collected:

+* Top (most) fragmented indexes - default 50
+* Database name - default *All*
+* Minimum Size - default 10MB = 1280 pages
+* Minimum operations - minimum number of either scan or update operations - default 5

-## How to customize the default filter values
+### How to customize the criteria for the default collection

-You can customize the default filters per connection using the Connection Tag property.
+To customize the criteria used to collect the data (as it is collected automatically once a day) use the Connection Tag property.

 1. From the Spotlight Client, click **Configure \| Connections**.
    {% include imageClient.html file="tb_config_connections.png" alt="Configure Connections" %}